ordina-jworks/ordina-jworks.github.io/_posts/2019-09-09-kustomize.md

 A base manifest is in essence a set of bare bones Kubernetes manifests.
 For the scope of this blogpost a single base manifest will contain all configuration to deploy a single service.
+//TODO keep?
+Kustomize doesn't require this, but it seems like good fit.

 Let's assume the following set of Kubernetes manifests:
 ```